byrd-laif/soilMakers/readme.md

 #### Designed to be Fun, Creative, Interactive and Resourceful.

 **Tools For Understanding.**
-*An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific **Actionable Know-how** that can be transferred to someone.
-Cultivating a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*
+An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific **Actionable Know-how** that can be transferred to someone.

-The *seeds of opportunity;* an awareness, taking the moment and transforming it into a better situation, something new and beautiful.
-Taking the steps, teaching what one needs to learn.
+***Cultivating a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.***

 Being responsible stewards of *Mother Earth* means taking to heart the current *planetary healing crisis* of which humanity is apart of.

 #### *Environ-Mental Health*

-**Soil to Soul; Humanity, finding one self a part of this circle of existence, thereby logically *accepting* this circumstance, *responsibility* then means *ability*- an action oriented *authentic response* to the situation as it is, in the present moment.**

 ***The aesthetics of ecology.*** The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality, providing a powerful way of finding out which lifestyle patterns are balanced and which are not.
 Learning to live in the light of Nature.

+**Soil to Soul; Humanity, finding one self a part of the *circle of existence,* thereby logically *accepting* this circumstance, *responsibility* then means *ability*- an action oriented *authentic response* to the situation as it is, in the present moment.**

 #### *Quality Of Life*